up-csi/rfc-modules/src/rfc/rfc-02.typ

     If using `typescript-eslint`, it is also RECOMMENDED to use its stylistic configuration.
 ]

+See #link(<es-rules>)[ESLint Rules] for the full list of RECOMMENDED rules to be overridden or added.

+#warning[
+    The magic comment, \
+    `// eslint-disable-next-line` \
+    SHOULD NOT be used unless it has been shown to project maintainers that it is *absolutely* necessary.
+]

 == Custom Themes with TailwindCSS
 The official project theme/palette, as set by the designated UI/UX designer, MUST be stored in a `.css` file, hereby known as a _theme file_.
 If there are multiple themes, then there must be multiple theme files.
 The #link(<file-org>)[File Organization] section specifies where the theme files SHALL be located.